 Water and other refreshments are sold in case you get thirsty.
 However, in my opinion, it’s good to refill your water bottle whenever you can so you don’t always have to buy a new one.

 All the staple Thai foods such as phad thai, no-name fritters, thai sausages, curries etcetera are available.
-If you want to be more adventurous, try the Isan (North-East Thailand) originated food; crickets, worms etc. There is a smiling and friendly, older local guy who is blasting psytrance while selling these crunchy treats.
+If you want to be more adventurous, try the Isan (North-East Thailand) originated food; crickets, worms etc. There is a smiling and friendly, local guy who is blasting psytrance while selling these crunchy treats.
+You don’t want to miss that!

 Because no meal would be perfect without a dessert.
-They have modern delicacies, such as cakes, brownies and doughnuts, but also Thai khanom (sweet or dessert in Thai).
-I would advise you to try some of the local specialities.
+They have modern delicacies, such as cakes, brownies, and doughnuts, but also Thai khanom (sweet or dessert in Thai).
+I would advise you to try some of the local specialties.

 If you are a sweetaholic (just came up with this one) or a chocoholic, have a look at this post on the divine chocolate brunch in Bangkok.